Planet Name Generator

 - Star Trek goes more technical and latinised — Vulcan, Romulus, Cardassia, Bajor, Qo'noS — fitting its grounded read on alien cultures as analogues of real ones.
 Klingon names in particular carry a harsh signature that signals aggression.

 - Dune gives us Arrakis, a name that echoes the Arabic word for dance (raqs) filtered through a far future where Arabic culture has persisted and mutated.
-The choice is deliberate and political.
+The choice is deliberate and political — and it extends past the planet's name into the people on it, which the Dune name generator covers on its own, with the Fremen, Great House and Bene Gesserit naming registers this page doesn't touch.

 - The Culture takes another road entirely: worlds get named by the AIs that catalogue them, so the names run long, ironic or flatly descriptive — Prasadal, Pittance, Vavatch Orbital.